Initial Decision Proforma - Decision whether to complete an Age Assessment

 The Home Office should be informed of the outcome of the Age Assessment, using the Information Sharing Proforma.
 The full Age Assessment document should not be provided to the Home Office.

 As stated above, local authorities are not required to undertake Merton Complaint Age Assessments in relation to every person that claims to be under 18 years of age.
-Age Assessments are required only where a person's age is borderline and where it is not obvious if they are an adult or a child.
+Age Assessments are required only where it is not obvious that the person is clearly a child or clearly an adult.

 Requests for local authority support in relation to unaccompanied asylum seeking or migrant children may come from different agencies such as the local Police Station, the Home Office, Solicitors, Voluntary Sector Organisations or the Initial Accommodation Centre, which has recently been opened in Derby.